olgadoronina/CNN_project/README.md

 out the velocity values and erases small structures.

-The aim of this project is to recover the true structure of a velocity field from its coarse-grained computation using an convolutional neural network architecture.
+The aim of this project is to recover the true structure of a velocity field from its coarse-grained computation using a convolutional neural network architecture.

 LES velocity filtering can be modeled as a translation-invariant convolution $x = k*y$, where $y$ is the original field,
 $k$ is the convolutional kernel and $x$ is the resulting filtered velocity field.